 Quick tip: It's worth noting that North American speakers pronounce "laboratory" as "lab-bra-tory" with three syllables, while British English speakers pronounce it as "lab-or-a-tory" with four syllables.

-2. List of IELTS Listening words – School subjects
+2. School subjects

 Mathematics (Maths), Science, English, Physical Education (PE), Art, Music, Geography, Biology, Chemistry, History